Bell Palsy Clinical Presentation

 • Autonomic synkinesis (ie, crocodile tears-tearing with chewing)

-• Rare, permanent, disfiguring facial paralysis
+• Permanent, disfiguring facial paralysis (rare)

 Posterior auricular pain

-Half of the patients affected with Bell palsy may complain of posterior auricular pain.[1]
-The pain frequently occurs simultaneously with the paresis, but pain precedes the paresis by 2-3 days in about 25% of patients.
+Half of the patients affected with Bell palsy may complain of posterior auricular pain.
+[9] The pain frequently occurs simultaneously with the paresis, but pain precedes the paresis by 2–3 days in about 25% of patients.
 Ask the patient if he or she has experienced trauma, which may account for the pain and facial paralysis.
-One third of patients may experience hyperacusis in the ear ipsilateral to the paralysis, which is secondary to weakness of the stapedius muscle.

 Taste disorders